cshuler/Am_Samoa_WUDR_ASPA/docs/acess.rst

 **SiteNativeID**

-Unique identifier code / ID used by the data provider to distinguish the data site in the source data set : Pago Pago Village
+Unique identifier code / ID used by the data provider to distinguish the data site in the source data set. :  E.g. (Pago Pago Village)

 **Latitude**

-Latitude coordinate of the data site : -14.274006
+Latitude coordinate of the data site. :  E.g. (-14.274006)

 **Longitude**

-Longitude coordinate of the data site. : -170.70403
+Longitude coordinate of the data site. :  E.g. (-170.70403)

 **SiteTypeCV**

-The high level description of the site type recognized by the data provider : Village (aggregation of individual water meter use within each village boundary)
+The high level description of the site type recognized by the data provider. :  E.g. (Village (aggregation of individual water meter use within each village boundary))

 URL ~